run-ai/docs/test/k8s.md

 ## Prerequisites:

 * All machines use Ubuntu 18.04
-* NVDIA Drivers are installed for machines with GPUs.
+* NVIDIA Drivers are installed for machines with GPUs.
-* tar file containing Kubernetes artifcats
+* tar file containing Kubernetes artifacts